This post may contain affiliate links which won’t change your price but will share some commission.

 - Pop the popcorn.
 I use this air popper, but any popping method will work.

 - In a small bowl, stir together the melted coconut oil, maple syrup, ginger, cinnamon, nutmeg, and salt.
 Place the popped popcorn in a large roasting pan or on a baking sheet that has sides.
 Pour the maple syrup mixture over the popcorn and stir gently, so that the popcorn is evenly coated.

 - Bake for 6 to 8 minutes, stirring every couple minutes.
 Once it starts to brown a bit, it's done.
 Cool on a wire rack.

 Approximate Nutrition Info

 This recipe may contain affiliate links.
 A purchase or click through one of these links may result in a commission paid to us at no additional cost to you.

 Homemade Gingerbread Popcorn Price Breakdown

 This recipe costs $1.64 to make, or $.27 per 2-cup serving.
 In addition, I paid $1.25 for each of the gift boxes.
 So for $1.52 each, I put together these wonderful little treats to give away for the holidays.
 If you’re looking for a great homemade holiday gift or sweet treat for a get-together, this is the perfect thing.

-Gingerbread Popcorn is part of my Homemade Popcorn Holiday Gift Set post as well.
-You can make up a larger batch of the spice topping and package it with some organic popping corn kernels for another fabulous holiday gift.
+Gingerbread popcorn is part of my Homemade Popcorn Holiday Gift Set post as well.
+You can make a larger batch of the spice topping and package it with some organic popping corn kernels for another fabulous holiday gift.